ExaWorks/job-api-spec/specification.md

 **label**

-The `label` key SHALL be a string that may be used to reference this resource vertex from other locations within the same jobspec. `label` SHALL be local to the namespace of the current jobspec, and each label in the current jobspec must be unique. `label` SHALL be mandatory in resource vertices of type `slot`.
+The `label` key SHALL be a string that may be used to reference this resource vertex from other locations within the same job specification. `label` SHALL be local to the namespace of the current job specification, and each label in the current job specification must be unique. `label` SHALL be mandatory in resource vertices of type `slot`.

 ##### Reserved Resource Types